ssander9/ccmania/README.md

 ### Getting started

-Make sure postgres is turned on by running: `sudo systemctl enable postgresql`
+Make sure postgres is turned on by running: `sudo /etc/init.d/postgresql restart`

 First time running the app, run the following: